Sir Gooroodas Banerjee (1844-1918)

 Studies apart, facilities for extra-curricular activities are provided to the students, and their active participation is encouraged.
-These include out-door and in-door games, a NCC Unit for boys attached to the 31st Bengal Battalion and different cultural activities, like music, recitation, drama, debates and public speaking, bringing out wall-magazines.
-Most of these year- long activities culminate in an annual inter-college cultural festival organised by the Students' Union.
+These include out-door and in-door games, and different cultural activities, like music, recitation, drama, debates and public speaking, bringing out wall-magazines.
+Most of these year- long activities culminate in an annual inter-college cultural festival organised by the Students’ Union.

 There is an elected Students’ Union not only to act as an organised voice to the needs and aspirations of the students, but also to provide a forum for self-expression and for the development of leadership qualities.

 The college has a medical unit attended by an experienced physician where the staff and the students can get free medical check-up once-a-week.
 In addition, all students are members of the Students’ Health Home, a state-level medical-care organisation.

 A Women’s empowerment cell acts to promote synergy between girl students and the rest of the academic community and to promote self-enhancing ideas and activities among the latter.